Shaken dynamics: an easy way to parallel Markov Chain Monte Carlo: The shaken dynamics on Z 2

-with $H(\s)$ defined in (\ref{HGibbs}) and we define the total variation distance, or $L_1$ distance, between two arbitrary probability measures $\mu$ and $\nu$ on $\cX_{\L, B}$ as
+with $H(\sigma)$ defined in (\ref{HGibbs}) and we define the total variation distance, or $L_1$ distance, between two arbitrary probability measures $\mu$ and $\nu$ on $\cX_{\Lambda, B}$ as

-In the following Theorem~\ref{t2} we control the distance between the invariant measure of the shaken dynamics and the Gibbs measure at low temperature and for $q$ positive and large.
-We notice that this theorem is an extension of Theorem~1.2 in \cite{pss1} to the case of Hamiltonians with the non zero external field.
-This result could be extended to the case $B \neq \emptyset$. \bt{t2} Set $\d=e^{-2q}$, and let $\d$ be such that
+In the following Theorem~\ref{t2} we control the distance between the invariant measure of the shaken dynamics and the Gibbs measure at low temperature (large $\beta$).
+We notice that this theorem is an extension of Theorem~1.2 in \cite{pss1} to the case of Hamiltonian with the non zero external field.
+This result could be extended to the case $B \neq \emptyset$. \begin{theorem} Set $\delta=e^{-2\beta q}$, and let $\delta$ be such that

 Under the assumption (\ref{conddelta}), there exists $\bar{J}$ such that for any $J>\bar{J}$